novocaine/valis/README.md

 MAX/MSP/PD-alike modular audio programming environment for the browser.

-In progress - move along.
+In progress - move along, this isn't useful to a general audience yet.

-## Features
+## Current Features

 * Drag/drop modular programming similar to PD / MAX, with similar minimalist component philosophy